McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 >- Determined once the data is retrieved.
 Should be somewhat similar to the *PRACTICAL SITUATION* data type below.

 ###### __PRACTICAL SITUATION__
 >- It is 39.27 MB in size and the data can be considered time series and geogrpahical, as the crime is divided by area and is occurring with the passing of time.
+>

+### Data Augmentation - Demographic Data

 ## _[3.
 Data Exploration](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/master/Model_Development/Visualization.ipynb)_